deeptijain26/AdvanzAssignment/README.md

 # AdvanzAssignment
 Questionnaire Assignment

+Three database table namely ANSWERS, QUESTIONS and ANS_SUB_QUESTIONS model the entity objects and their relations.

 To create the database run the script.sql in src/main/resources.

 From the directory where the project is located